ishijo/Taylor-Swift-Lyrics/README.md

 Each album has a different directory for itself.

-Also a list of Albums csv file provided.
-Will be updating Individual Album data soon!
+Also a list of Albums csv file and one for all albums individually in the 'Tabular' directory provided.

 # Albums:
 42 Albums from Taylor Swift's discography, including 10 **studio** albums, and various **deluxe**, **live**, **re-recorded**, **language** editions and **remix** albums among many others.